-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-Q ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT 1934 For the quarterly period ended September 30, 2021 $\hfill\Box$ Transition report pursuant to section 13 or 15(d) of F THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-37806 :: twilio TWILIO INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 26-2574840 (I.R.S.
-Employer Identification Number) 101 Spear Street, First Floor San Francisco, California 94105 (Address of principal executive offices) (Zip Code) (415) 390-2337 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A Common Stock, par value \$0.001 per share TWLO The New York Stock Exchange As of October 22, 2021, 168,448,610 shares of the registrant's Class A common stock.
-Indicate by check mark whether the registrant (1) has filed all reports required to be fil file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 d as required to Indicate by check mark whether the registrant has submitted electronically every Interesperiod that the registrant was required to submit such files).
-Yes \times No 0 active Data File required to be submitted pursuant to Rule 405 of Ro gulation S-T (§232.405 of this chapter) during the preceding 12 months (or for or such shorter Indicate by check mark whether the registrant is a large accelerated filer, an accelerated "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Ac erging growth company.
-See the definitions of "large accelerated filer," "acce elerated filer", Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected no \mathbf{a} ot to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) (of the Exchang Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
-Yes □ No ⊠
+FORM 10-Q ⊠ QUA ARTERLY REPORT PURSUANT TO SECTION I 13 OR 15(d) OF THE SECURITIES EXC HANGE ACT 1934 For t he quarterly period ended March 31, 2022 □ TRA ANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-37806 (i) twilio (Exact TWILIO INC. name of registrant as specified in its charter) (Delaware State or other jurisdiction of incorporation or organization) 26-2574840 (I.R.S.
+Employer Identification Number) · 101 Spear Street, First Floor San Francisco, California 94105 Idress of principal executive offices) (Zip Code) (415) 390-2337 Gistrant's telephone number, including area code) ecurities regis tered pursuant to Section 12(b) of the act: Title of each class Trading Symbol(s) Name of each exchange on which regi stered Class s A Common Stock, par value \$0.001 per share TWLO New York Stock Exchange Long-Term Stock Exchange As of .
+April 30, 2022, 171,861,852 shares of the registrant's Class ss A common stock and 9,817,605 shares of registra nt's Class B common stock were outstanding. te by check mark whether the registrant (1) has filed all re ch shorter period that the registrant was required to file su receding 12 te by check mark whether the registrant has submitted elec ng the preceding 12 months (or for such shorter period tha -T (§232.405 of te by check mark whether the registrant is a large accelera "large accelerated filer," "accelerated filer", "smaller repo owth company.
+See Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company .
+16 1 · merging growth company, indicate by check mark if the reards provided pursuant to Section 13(a) of the Exchange A on period for complying with any new or revised Tinanciai

-TWILIO INC. Quarterly Report on Form 10-Q For the Three Months Ended September 30, 2021 TABLE OF CONTENTS
+TWILIO INC. Quarterly Report on Form 10-Q For the Three Months Ended March 31, 2022 TABLE OF CONTENTS

-PART I - FINANCIAL INFORMATION rage Item 1.
-Financial Statements (unaudited) 4 Condensed Consolidated Balance Sheets as of September 30, 2021 and December 31, 2020 4 Condensed Consolidated Statements of Operations for the Three and Nine Months Ended September 30, 2021 and 2020 5 Condensed Consolidated Statements of Comprehensive Loss for the Three and Nine Months Ended September 30, 2021 and 2020 6 Condensed Consolidated Statements of Stockholders' Equity for the Three and Nine Months Ended September 30, 2021 and 2020 Z Condensed Consolidated Statements of Cash Flows for the Nine Months Ended September 30, 2021 and 2020 10 Notes to Condensed Consolidated Financial Statements 12 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 33 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 45 Item 4.
-Controls and Procedures 45 PART II - OTHER INFORMATION Item 1.
-Legal Proceedings 47 Item 1A.
-Risk Factors 47 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 86 Item 5.
-Other Information 86 Item 6.
-Exhibits 86 Signatures 87
+Page

+PART I - FINANCIAL INFORMATION

+Item 1.
+Financial Statements (unaudited) 5

+Condensed Consolidated Balance Sheets as of March 31, 2022 and December 31, 2021 5

+Condensed Consolidated Statements of Operations for the Three Months Ended March 31, 2022 and 2021 6

+Condensed Consolidated Statements of Comprehensive Loss for the Three Months Ended March 31, 2022 and 2021 Z

+Condensed Consolidated Statements of Stockholders' Equity for the Three Months Ended March 31, 2022 and 2021 8

+Condensed Consolidated Statements of Cash Flows for the Three Months Ended March 31, 2022 and 2021 9

+Notes to Condensed Consolidated Financial Statements 10

+Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations 22

+Item 3.
+Quantitative and Qualitative Disclosures About Market Risk 32

+Item 4.
+Controls and Procedures 33

+PART II - OTHER INFORMATION

+Item 1.
+Legal Proceedings 34

+Item 1A.
+Risk Factors 34

+Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 70

+Item 5.
+Other Information 70

+Item 6.
+Exhibits 70

+Signatures 71